Only Two Falls Brook Trail

 Once to the southern tip and the unmarked trail and the same “viewpoint” sign, I was excited to be able to walk the trail without the danger of slipping and sliding 30 feet into the ravine.
 There are trees blocking the trail but I ignored them and continued.
 Here’s the thing – even though this trail is noted in the Walk Book, it is not blazed and blocked off for a reason: It’s pointless and has no views whatsoever.
 After walking it to the end, I returned to the blue trail still confused.

 However, my confusion should be limited to “why am I so stupid” because there – RIGHT THERE – to my left was the rather large and impressive waterfall!
 Either the blue trail has been extended south to the falls and the map is outdated, or that formerly white-blazed trail used to serve some unknown purpose.
 Whatever.

 There is a sketchy “trail” down the rocks to get a great view of the upper falls.
 It’s totally worth it to pick your way down there, as these falls are awesome.
 The water rushing over the black rocks and green moss is just, quite simply, really cool.

 If you’re feeling adventurous, you can rock-hop further down the stream to the next set of falls, which are actually a bit more impressive and a bit higher.
 However, to get below that set, you’ll really need to work your way down a very steep ravine – and then of course back up out of it!

+Having seen how steep this ravine is, and since it was wet when that dude went down it… better him than me.
 And if Hartland isn’t far enough afield for you, consider the roadkill I saw on my way home: